johnsonchmatc/madisoncollege_ruby_on_rails/participation.md

 * Attend class
 * Participate in class discussions
-* Participate in the IRC chat room
+* Participate in the Slack chat room
 * Attend programming user groups (make sure you let your instructor know you are going)
 * Volunteer with activities such as Kids code camps, or Rails Bridge events.